Last Christmas (Doctor Who): Promotion

 A preview was shown during Children in Need which featured The Doctor, Clara, Nick Frost as Santa Claus, and Dan Starkey (who also plays Strax of the Paternoster Gang) and Nathan McMullen as elves.
 On 11 December 2014, the BBC released a 30-second trailer for the episode on YouTube.

 Broadcast and reception

 The episode was watched by 8.28 million viewers, the lowest Christmas Day rating since the show's return in 2005, and was the sixth most watched programme on BBC One for Christmas Day 2014.
 The early figures for overnight viewing estimated that the episode was watched by 6.34 million viewers, making it the eighth most watched event on television for Christmas Day 2014.
 However, it received a total of 2.62 million viewers on BBC America, beating the previous record established by "The Time of the Doctor", and became the most watched episode of the revived series in the channel's history.
-It also got 1.07 million requests on BBC iPlayer.
+It also got 1.07 million requests on BBC iPlayer for the nine-day period over Christmas.
 The episode received an Audience Appreciation Index of 82.